microsoft/frontend-bootcamp/step2-04/demo/README.md

 <TodoListItem todos="{todos}" complete="{complete}" remove="{remove}" edit="{edit}" />
 ```

-## Context API
+## React Context API

-Let's solve these problems with the React Context API. _context_ is React's way to share data from components to their descendant children components without explicitly passing down through props at every level of the tree.
+Let's solve these problems with the React Context API.
+Context is React's way to share data from components to their descendant children components without explicitly passing down through props at every level of the tree.
+In simpler terms, it solves the props drilling issue above!

 React context is created by calling `createContext()` with some initial data.
-Use the `<TodoContext.Provider>` component to wrap a part of the component tree that should be handed the _context_.
+Use the `<TodoContext.Provider>` component to wrap a part of the component tree that should be handed the context.

+### Providing context with `<TodoContext.Provider>`

 ```js
 // To create a completed empty context